crj32/M3C/README.md

 -Extrapolated p values are calculate by fitting a beta distribution
 -Increased accuracy compared with other methods verified using simulations
 -Ability to investigates structural relationships using hierarchical clustering of medoids and Sigclust
--Includes spectral clustering to investigate complex structures -Automatic re ordering of expression matrix and annotation data to help user do their analysis faster
+-Includes spectral clustering to investigate complex structures (e.g. non linear, anisotropic)
+-Automatic re ordering of expression matrix and annotation data to help user do their analysis faster
--Plotting code using ggplot2 for publication quality outputs -User friendly PCA and tSNE functions that interface with the results
+-Plotting code using ggplot2 for publication quality outputs
+-User friendly PCA and tSNE functions that interface with the results